814876466/ToyRobotApp/README.md

 LEFT: Rotate the robot 90 degrees to the left.
 RIGHT: Rotate the robot 90 degrees to the right.
-REPORT: Report the current position and direction of the robot. please note that PLACE command have to be the initial command
+REPORT: Report the current position and direction of the robot. please note that PLACE command have to be the initial command, and one command means one action, you cannot enter mutiplie actions at the same time.

-here are some input examples:
+Here are some input examples:
 a)
 PLACE 0,0,NORTH
 MOVE